 Profili2 Pro is quite an extensive program and has evolved over the years and can do lots of other clever stuff with airfoils.
 It has an option to generate g-code for 4 axes CNC machines and this is what I used for my flying wings.
 This has now been upgraded to DevWing Foam

-Part 1 in the video list below show how the wings were made with Profili2 Pro, but you could have used one of the free options I’ve linked above
+Part 1 in the video list below shows how the wings were made with Profili2 Pro, but you could have used one of the free options I’ve linked above

-I used DevFus Foam will generate the g-code to produce the fuselage sections.
+I used DevFus Foam to generate the g-code for the fuselage sections.
 Which is available in Demo version that is fully working apart from being able to save the g-code. www.devcad.com

 Part 2 in the video list shows how to use DevFus Foam to make the fuselage

 Part 3 in the list shows and the build progress

 I’ve now created a video series on how to use DevFus Foam 2 to build the fuselage of a BAE Hawk with an electric ducted fan.
 Here’s a link to it http://www.rckeith.co.uk/getting-started-devfus-foam-2/ At the time of this update the Hurricane is finished just waiting for its maiden flight.

 On the 7th of October 2018, she was ready for her maiden flight.
 I was quite nervous but reasonably confident she would fly well.
 I’d worked out with a 3000mAH 3S Lipo battery I would have 5 minutes at full power, but you don’t fly on full power all the time so I set 5 minutes on the timer.
 She was hand-launched, the undercarriage in the pictures is just for static display and is taken off for flight.